Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

 Our results demonstrate that oscillations provide an additional benefit to improved mixing: they serve as a reference for reading out computational results, reducing the amount of data requiring processing, and facilitating the temporal organization of neural computations.
-Furthermore, they can also serve as a means of input filtering, increasing susceptibility to coherent stimuli \citep{grothe2012switching}.
-In general, it is well known that information encoding in relation to a background oscillation can be found in the brain, for example in the hippocampus \citep{okeefe1993phase}, where place cells convey information by firing earlier or later in relation to the theta rhythm.
+Furthermore, they can also serve as a means of input filtering, increasing susceptibility to coherent stimuli \cite{grothe2012switching}.
+In general, it is well known that information encoding via a background oscillation can be found in the brain, for example, in the hippocampus \cite{okeefe1993phase}, where place cells convey information by firing earlier or later relative to the theta rhythm.
 A similar form of coding takes place in our models, as the network distribution changes during each cycle of the background input.

 Furthermore, cyclic background input results in the network generating a stream of candidate solutions, with one such state arriving in each cycle.
 This leads to a form of computing in discrete steps, as computations are structured into episodes defined by background oscillations.
-A similar type of structured computation has been suggested to take place in monkey and human visual brains during the processing of visual inputs \citep{buschman2010shifting}.
+A similar type of structured computation has been suggested to take place in monkey and human visual brains during the processing of visual inputs \cite{buschman2010shifting}.
 These experiments showed that shifts in attention were aligned to beta-band oscillations, and every shift took place within a single cycle.
 In our model, we find similar shifts of the state taking place within each cycle as the temperature decreases.